SysVisionz/svz-cookie/README.md

 3.0 - The rework for typescript and cookies building properly, complete with retyping for primitive object types, is good to go!

 3.1 - Remodeled the constructor to not include value, as that is typically defined through usage and many times would require putting an undefined entry in the middle.

+4.0 implemented the ability to utilize the cookieStore functionality.